pierrejay/EZLink/README.md

   `comm.onReceive<T>([](const T& msg) { /* handle */ });`
 - **For `REQUEST`**:
   `comm.onRequest<REQ>([](const REQ& req, typename REQ::ResponseType& resp){ /* fill resp */ });`
+Callbacks will be automatically called by the library when a matching message is received.

 Example:
 ```cpp